IPv6 address: Temporary addresses

-The globally unique and static MAC addresses used by stateless address autoconfiguration to create interface identifiers offer an opportunity to track user equipment across time and IPv6 network prefix changes.
+The globally unique and static MAC addresses used by stateless address autoconfiguration to create interface identifiers offer an opportunity to track user equipment, especially mobile devices such as laptops and cell phones, across time and IPv6 network prefix changes.
 To reduce the prospect of a user identity being permanently tied to an IPv6 address portion, a node may create temporary addresses with interface identifiers based on time-varying random bit strings and relatively short lifetimes (hours to days), after which they are replaced with new addresses.
+This makes them random and unstable.
+A typical consumer device generates a new temporary address daily and will ignore traffic addressed to an old address after one week.
 Temporary addresses may be used as source addresses for originating connections, while external hosts use a public address by querying the Domain Name System (DNS).

-Network interfaces configured for IPv6 use temporary addresses by default in OS X Lion and later Apple systems as well as in Windows Vista, Windows 2008 Server and later Microsoft systems.
+Network interfaces configured for IPv6 use temporary addresses by default in Windows since XP SP1, macOS since (Mac OS X) 10.7, Android since 4.0, and iOS since version 4.3.
+Use of temporary addresses by Linux distributions varies.

 Cryptographically generated addresses

 As a means to enhance security for Neighbor Discovery Protocol cryptographically generated addresses (CGAs) were introduced in 2005 as part of the Secure Neighbor Discovery (SEND) protocol.

 Such an address is generated using two hash functions that take several inputs.
-The first uses a public key and a random modifier; the latter being incremented repeatedly until a specific amount of zero bits of the resulting hash is acquired.
+The first uses a public key and a random modifier; the latter is incremented repeatedly until a specific number of zero bits in the resulting hash is acquired.
 (Note: Comparable with the 'proof of work' field in Bitcoin mining.)
 The second hash function takes the network prefix and the previous hash value.
 The least significant 64 bits of the second hash result is appended to the 64-bit network prefix to form a 128-bit address.

 The hash functions can also be used to verify if a specific IPv6 address satisfies the requirement of being a valid CGA.
 This way, communication can be set up between trusted addresses exclusively.